 PLEASE NOTE: The 2008 Post Conviction DNA Procedures Act provides that for certain offenses, evidence should be preserved until the convicted person is released from incarceration, dies while incarcerated or is executed.
-If the person was convicted or adjudicated on a guilty or nolo contendere plea, the evidence must be preserved for seven years from the date of sentencing, or until the person is released from incarceration, dies while incarcerated or is executed—whichever occurs first, Section 17-28-320(B).
+If the person was convicted or adjudicated on a guilty or nolo contendere plea, the evidence must be preserved for seven years from the date of sentencing, or until the person is released from incarceration, dies while incarcerated or is executed—whichever occurs first, S.C.
+Code § 17-28-320(B).
 A January 9, 2009 memorandum from SC Court Administration provides a summary of the 2008 Post Conviction DNA Procedures Act and may be accessed by clicking on the link above.

 Reference: Chapter 3

-After completion of a day's proceedings the reporter must turn over exhibits to the Clerk of Court for safe keeping.
-A receipt should be furnished to the reporter.
+After completion of a day's proceedings the court reporter must turn over exhibits to the Clerk of Court for safe keeping.
+A receipt should be furnished to the court reporter.
 (This could be an annotated copy of the exhibit list.)